fpadilha90/CriptoAssets/README.md

 CriptoAssets

-Application that displays scrollable list of assets using the respose from CoinBase API
+Application that displays scrollable list of assets using the response from CoinBase API

 Code
 Architecture